Greece Moments Greece Moments

 Souvlaki Griechisches Essen Schwein Huhn

-Souvlaki: The quintessential Greek meat skewer
+Souvlaki: A classic Greek meat dish

 Chicken – Kotopoulo, Κοτόπουλο